pretoriusdre/finance-database/readme.md

 # financedatabase

-A tool to collect stock price history from the internet, for personal use.
+A tool to collect stock price history from the internet, and incrementally store this locally

 This might be useful if you want to monitor the performance of your invesments.